jasonshamayev/MyHealthApp/README.md

 Cesar.rea2@mavs.uta.edu
 Contact phone number: 2143257031

+Missing Functionality:
-When going into the New Food Section of Diet, the app will not count the calories and start from zero when back to main page of diet
+-When going into the New Food Section of Diet, the app will not count the calories and start from zero when back to main page of diet

-New Food Names entered will not be added to the database, so it will not shown again
+-New Food Names entered will not be added to the database, so it will not shown again

 Implementations:
 Diet: